List of animals of Yellowstone: Bears

-As of 2017, the grizzly bear (Ursus arctos horribilis) population within the Greater Yellowstone Ecosystem (Yellowstone and surrounding areas) was estimated at about 718, with a minimum of 640 and a maximum of 796.
-The black bear (Ursus americanus) population within the same ecosystem was estimated at about 575, with a minimum of 500 and a maximum of 650.
+As of 2017, the grizzly bear (Ursus arctos horribilis) population within the Greater Yellowstone Ecosystem (Yellowstone and surrounding areas) was estimated at 718, with a minimum of 640 and a maximum of 796.
+The black bear (Ursus americanus) population within the same ecosystem was estimated at 575, with a minimum of 500 and a maximum of 650.

 While in spawning streams, Yellowstone cutthroat trout are preyed upon by numerous predators including black bears and grizzly bears.
 Due to their high digestibility, and protein and lipid content, spawning cutthroat trout are one of the highest sources of net digestible energy for grizzly bears in the Yellowstone ecosystem.
 Cutthroat trout are an important late-spring and early-summer food source for bears, providing them the opportunity to regain body mass after den emergence, and assisting females with cubs meet the energetic demands of lactation.
 The average lifespan of a grizzly bear is about 22 years, and the average lifespan of a black bear is about 17 years.

 With the reintroduction of gray wolves (Canis lupus) to Yellowstone National Park, much interest has been shown regarding the effects of a restored wolf population on both grizzly bears and black bears.
 Grizzly bears, black bears, and gray wolves have historically coexisted in much of the same range throughout a large portion of North America.

 Bears were once commonly observed along roadsides and within developed areas of Yellowstone National Park.
 Bears were attracted to these areas by the availability of human foods in the form of handouts and unsecured camp groceries and garbage.
 Although having bears readily visible along roadsides and within developed areas was very popular with park visitors, an average of 48 bear-caused human injuries occurred each year from 1930 through 1969.
 Rocky Mountain grizzly bears have killed several people in the park since the 1970s.